anindyasdas/SelfSupervisedImageText/README.md

-# Self-supervised Image-to-text and Text-to-image Synthesis
+# Self-supervised Image-to-text and Text-to-image Synthesis(./imageae.png)

 This is the official implementation of Self-supervised Image-to-text and Text-to-image Synthesis.